tainacan/tainacan-wiki/dev/architecture.md

 ### 2.4 Authentication

 Authentication in Tainacan's REST API follows WordPress standards.
 In authenticated environments (such as the admin panel), session cookies are used.
-For external applications, it's recommended to use plugins like [JWT Authentication for WP REST API](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) for token-based authentication.
+For external applications, it's recommended to use WordPress [REST API authentication methods](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#basic-authentication-with-application-passwords).

 ### 2.5 API Usage Example